They say it’s the little things in life…and it is, but more importantly it’s the little things and how your body responds to them.

 - just be still

 And if you need help along the way, there are supplements that can also provide stress relief.
 We like ashwaganda, an herbal supplement, or L-theanine, a natural amino acid derived from green tea.
 Both help to lower cortisol levels and help your feel calmer.
 We also have a popular product in our pharmacy called Cortisol Manager (Integrative Therapeutics) which is a proprietary blend of herbal supplements designed for stress reduction and improved sleep.
 In addition, if you have revved that engine for a while, you may need extra Vitamin C and a B complex to help nurture your exhausted adrenal glands back to health!
+Some people even use marijuana products like those from the purple lotus patients center as a way of relaxing.
+Edibles containing cannabis for example can be used as a different approach to health and wellness.

 They say, “Don’t sweat the small stuff” and it really is true…The stress could slowly be killing you!
 Welcome 2016 with a goal to address your stress…because we give Two Hoots about your Health!!